 Dropshipping Fulfillment Planner

-Not sure whether your store should lean local, global, or hybrid for fulfillment?
+Not sure whether your dropshipping store should use local, global, or hybrid fulfillment?

-This Dropshipping Fulfillment Planner helps you choose the best-fit model based on where your customers are, where your products ship from today, your pricing, your fulfillment priorities, and how much risk you are comfortable with.
+This Dropshipping Fulfillment Planner helps you choose a better-fit model based on where your customers are, where your products ship from now, your price range, your fulfillment priorities, and how much risk you want to take on.

 Answer the five quick questions below to get your fulfillment recommendation: